 In the early 1980s Robin joined the Mecklenburg Historical Association and made the acquaintance of a number of the members.
-He got to know Dick Banks, a newspaperman and owner of Cedar Grove, possibly the most spectacular antebellum plantation house in the state, and with the assistance of Mrs. Mary Boyer, convinced him to allow his family papers to be microfilmed, a total of 28 microfilm reels.
-This led to the eventual donation of the entire collection of 16,200 papers to Special Collections.
+He got to know Dick Banks, a newspaperman and owner of Cedar Grove, possibly the most spectacular antebellum plantation house in the state, and with the assistance of Mrs. Mary Boyer, convinced him to allow his family papers to be microfilmed.
+This had to be done at the Mecklenburg Register of Deeds by a student assistant.
+It seems that the Torance-Banks family seldom discarded a piece of paper so the microfilming involved a lot of driving back and forth to generate 28 microfilm reels.
+This built trust between Dick and Robin and led to the eventual donation of the entire collection of 16,200 papers.

-Robin also got to know Mary Louise Davidson and Alice Davidson Abel, two sisters who lived at Rosedale, their ancestral home.
+Robin also got to know Mary Louise Davidson and Alice Davidson Able, two sisters who lived at Rosedale, their ancestral home.
 They eventually donated their family papers and some very old books to Special Collections.
 This material supports and enhances the interpretation of this important Charlotte historic site.

-Another major collection is material from Florence, S.C. on NASCAR and automobile racing which comprises 171 linear feet of manuscripts.
-There is also a large collection of material from Spartanburg, S.C. on the Ku Klux Klan.
+Another major collection is material from Florence, S. C. on NASCAR and automobile racing which comprises 171 linear feet of manuscripts.
+There is also a large collection of material from Spartanburg, S. C. on the Ku Klux Klan.

-Since Robin retired eleven years ago, Special Collections has continued to grow, now having 19 employees.
+Since Robin retired eleven years ago Special Collections has continued to grow, now having 19 employees.
 Construction is under way to make more room for the collections as they continue to expand.
 UNCC Special Collections today stands high among the ranks of North Carolina history collections, forming a firm basis for scholars to study and understand the history of Charlotte, Mecklenburg County and "The Carolina Backcountry."